-FORM 10-Q

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the quarterly period ended March 31, 2007

-or,

-□ TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the transition period from \\\\\ to \\\\

-Commission File Number: 0-24006

-NEKTAR THERAPEUTICS
+EODM 10_O

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 94-3134940 (IRS Employer Identification No.)

-150 Industrial Road San Carlos, California 94070 (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated file" in Rule 12b-2 of the Exchange Act. (check one):

-Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\square$

-Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The number of outstanding shares of the registrant's Common Stock, \$0.0001 par value, was 91,681,687 on April 30, 2007.
+FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the quarterly period ended June 30, 2007 or, TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the transition period from to Commission File Number: 0-24006 NEKTAR THERAPEUTICS (Exact name of registrant as specified in its charter) Delaware 94-3134940 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) 150 Industrial Road San Carlos, California 94070 (Address of principal executive offices) 650-631-3100 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) the cate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for past 90 days.
+Yes \boxtimes No \square cate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and e accelerated file" in Rule 12b-2 of the Exchange Act. (check one): Large accelerated filer $oximes$ Accelerated filer $oximes$ Non-accelerated filer $oximes$ Indi cate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
+Yes $\ \square$ No $\ \boxtimes$ The number of outstanding shares of the registrant's Common Stock, \$0.0001 par value 91,987,765 on July 31, 2007.